top of page

 Start focusing on your achievements, even the micro ones

-Comparison often causes you to overlook the progress you have already made.
+Comparison blinds you to the progress you’ve already made.

 Choose the